 Overtime is undoubtedly a significant part of working life in Japan.
 However, it is not mandatory in all cases, as many believe.
 The law protects workers from excessive demands, although the work culture still exerts considerable pressure on employees to extend their hours.

-Read also: Karoshi - Morte due to overwork in Japan
+Read also: Karoshi – Death from overwork in Japan

-The work system in Japan is regulated by a series of rules that protect employees' rights, and overtime is no exception.
-According to the Japanese Labor Standards Act, the standard workday is 8 hours per day or 40 hours per week.
+The working system in Japan is regulated by a series of norms that protect the rights of employees, and overtime is no exception.
+According to the Labor Standards Act of Japan, the standard working hours are 8 hours per day or 40 hours per week.
 Any work beyond this limit is considered zangyo and requires additional compensation.

 Mutual Consent is Necessary